aarreza/drewlearnscloud.blog/_posts/2021-04-12-jekyll-on-big-sur copy.markdown

 export PATH="/usr/local/opt/ruby/bin:$PATH"
 {% endhighlight %}

-At this point, quit and relaunch your terminal, and verify everything is working by entering `ruby -v`.
+At this point, quit and relaunch your terminal, and verify everything is working with `ruby -v`.
 It should be updated to `ruby 3.0.1p64`.

 You will now be able to manage Ruby Gems.
 Verify gem version using the command `gem -v`.
 The output will be `3.2.16`.